Updating your ARTIK Board

 Step 4.
 Install a development environment on your PC.
 If you loaded the ARTIK IDE earlier, you're nearly done – go to the Update SDK article to check for updates.
 If not, go to Software Tools to get an overview of what's available.

 Step 5.
 Verify API access.
 ARTIK API support is included automatically when you install the ARTIK IDE.
-You just need to check to make sure repository access is set up on your ARTIK board.
+You just need to enable repository access on your ARTIK board.

 Step 6.
 Add additional packages.
 You'll eventually want to add other software, typically using a package installer.
 We've included instructions throughout the articles about what packages you'd need for a specific feature (like adding Node-RED as we describe in the Tutorials).